Also known as:Arterial Blood Gases; ABGs

 Blood gases are a group of tests that are performed together to measure the pH and the amount of oxygen (O2) and carbon dioxide (CO2) present in a sample of blood, usually from an artery, in order to evaluate lung function and help detect an acid-base imbalance that could indicate a respiratory, metabolic or kidney disorder.

 A person's body carefully regulates blood pH, maintaining it within a narrow range of 7.35-7.45, not allowing blood to become too acidic (acidosis) nor too alkaline/basic (alkalosis).
 The body's regulation of acids and bases has two main components.
 The first component involves both metabolism and the kidneys: the cellular process of converting one substance to another for energy produces large amounts of acid that the kidneys help eliminate.
-The second component of regulating pH balance involves eliminating carbon dioxide (an acid when dissolved in blood) through the lungs.
+The second component of regulating pH balance involves eliminating carbon dioxide (an acid when dissolved in blood) through exhalation of the lungs.
 This respiratory component is also the way that the body supplies oxygen to tissues.
 The lungs inhale oxygen, which is then dissolved in the blood and carried throughout the body to tissues.

 These processes of gas exchange and acid/base balance are also closely associated with the body's electrolyte balance.
 In a normal state of health, these processes are in a dynamic balance and the blood pH is stable.
 (For more on this, see Acidosis and Alkalosis).